 More than 150 organizations fuel a variety of American Connection Project efforts, from advocating for investment in broadband to connecting and lifting all American communities through access to modern digital technology and beyond.

-No broadband, according to the FCC
+Lack broadband connectivity, according to the FCC

-No broadband, according to BroadbandNow
+Lack broadband connectivity, according to BroadbandNow

 FCC’s latest report (released on Jan.
 19, 2021) estimates across the U.S. 14.5 million people don’t have broadband – and experts believe the actual number could be twice that or more.
 A BroadbandNow study released in February 2020 estimates that as many as 42 million Americans do not have the ability to purchase broadband internet.